san-sei/documents/content/en/docs/fcp/fcp.md

 2. Click on "Users" and select the user you want to enable login with a security key for.
 3. Navigate to the credentials section and click on **Add Domain Logon**.

-> Note: Currently, this feature only works for Reader Driver.
+> Note: Currently, this feature only works for {{< params "Reader Driver" >}}.
 Ensure that you select a user who has a contactless security key device.

 If you want to enable sign-in access to a domain (on-premise) account, follow these steps: